AseasRoa/paintor/docs/v1/reactivity/using-forEach.md

   <div id="using-foreach-1"></div>
 </div>

-## Primitive Values are Not Reactive in forEach()
+## Primitive Values are Also Reactive in forEach()

-When the value passed in the callback of `forEach()` is a primitive value (string, boolean, number), this value will not bring reactivity:
+When the value passed in the callback of `forEach()` is a primitive value (string, boolean, number), this value is also reactive:

 ::: code-group
 <<< @/./reactivity/using-forEach-2.js [JavaScript]